 Your phone will work extra hard by turning up the transmitter power as it tries to connect to nearby cell towers, draining your battery quicker.

 Lastly, make sure you have enough credit to make a call.
-It may be a good idea to read the pamphlet so you know the ways you can top up your credit if need be while on the go.
+Read the pamphlet as well, so you know how to top up your credit on the go if need be.

 Iceland is pretty serious about safety.
 It’s easy to have an accident when hiking or driving in such dramatic landscapes with such quickly-changing weather.